Stock Option Plans

 A summary of stock option activity is as follows:

-A summary of the Company’s non-vested options for the six-months ended June 30, 2017 and year ended December 31, 2016 are presented below:
+A summary of the Company’s non-vested options for the year ended December 31, 2017, and nine-months ended September 30, 2018, are presented below:

 The Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
-The range of fair value assumptions related to options issued were as follows for the periods ended:
+The range of fair value assumptions related to options issued were as follows for the:

-The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company, and the historical volatility of the Company.
+The expected volatility was calculated based on the historical volatility of the Company.
 The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
-The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant timeframe.
+The expected dividend yield was zero, because the Company does not anticipate paying a dividend within the relevant timeframe.
 Due to a lack of historical information needed to estimate the Company’s expected term, it was estimated using the simplified method allowed.
-In calculating the number of options issued in lieu of pay during the year ended December 31, 2016, the Company used assumptions comparable to December 31, 2015, with a 20-day weighted average stock price.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.